lucadellalib/catts/README.md

 It can also leverage DyCAST voice-cloning capabilities by using **additional reference audios** during decoding, improving speaker similarity and voice transfer quality.

+The model was trained on **LibriSpeech-460h**, as described in the reference paper.

 **Reference**: [Beyond Fixed Frames: Dynamic Character-Aligned Speech Tokenization](https://arxiv.org/abs/2601.23174)

 <img src="catts.png" width="700">